nilmtk/nilm_metadata/docs/source/central_metadata.rst

            number, the less specific to the object this prior is.
 If this is not set the the prior applies to the current object.
+:from_appliance_type: (string) this is filled in by the
+                      ``concatenate_complete_object`` function and
+                      reports the appliance type name from the ancestor hierarchy from which this distribution
+                      came from.
 :description: (string)
 :training_data: (array of dicts).
 Each element is a dict with these properties: